Tour the Baltics In the Path of the Northern Crusades

 • Single Supplement: TBA

-Tour the Baltics with Far Horizons: Discover Lithuania, Latvia and Estonia and Along the Way see Medieval Towns, Fairy-tale Castles, and Wild Sea Coasts
+Tour the Baltics with Far Horizons: Discover Lithuania, Latvia, and Estonia and Along the Way, See Medieval Towns, Fairy-tale Castles, and Wild Sea Coasts

 The Baltic States have been fought over by powerful neighbors for hundreds of years.
 During the Middle Ages, these pagan lands, known today as Lithuania, Latvia, and Estonia, were caught between two powerful Christian rivals – the Orthodox Church to their east and the Catholic Church to their west – who wanted to forcibly impose their religion on the inhabitants.
-And in 1195 Pope Celestine III proclaimed a crusade to Christianize the Baltic heathens which led to decades of religious wars.
+And in 1195, Pope Celestine III proclaimed a crusade to Christianize the Baltic heathens which led to decades of religious wars.
 Originally founded in 1190 in Jerusalem, the Teutonic Knights took up the pope’s gauntlet as defenders of the faith, and the mighty citadels that they built can still be seen today.

 Far Horizons proudly presents a 14-day journey that crisscrosses these three fascinating countries on the shores of the Baltic Sea.
-Delightful medieval towns, fairy-tale castles, lush, verdant forests, and wild coastlines with shifting sand dunes await us at every turn.
+Delightful medieval towns, fairy-tale castles, lush, verdant forests, and wild coastlines with shifting dunes await us at every turn.
 Along the way, we will learn about and witness the interesting local traditions and taste luscious cuisines inspired by the multitude of civilizations that have streamed across these lands.

 Any questions?
 Don’t hesitate to get in touch